delphiine/Databases/social_network/post_repository_design_recipe.md

   # Add more methods below for each operation you'd like to implement.

-  # Adds new record in to the 'posts' table
+  # Adds new record to the 'posts' table
   # One argument: the new post
   def create(new_post)
     # Executes the SQL query: